-Cost savings from a trademark consolidation can be estimated by comparing the variable cost of brand marketing of the larger brand with the total cost of brand marketing of the smaller brand (in percentages or revenues).
+Cost savings from a trademark consolidation can be estimated by comparing the variable cost of brand marketing of the larger brand with the total cost of brand marketing of the smaller brand (in % or revenues).
 Eventually, there would be an additional gain from reorganizing or combining two separate sales forces.
-The net present value of these savings projected into the future represents the total consolidation gain, which needs to be larger than the one-time cost of the rebranding.
+The net present value of these savings projected into the future represents the total consolidation gain which needs to be larger than the one time cost of the rebranding.
 In most businesses, cost of brand marketing is more fixed than variable/marginal, thus supporting trademark consolidation.

-The nature of the customer relation determines the cost of rebranding.
+The cost of rebranding is determined by the nature of the customer relation.
 In a direct and personal relation, customers can be informed directly about the rebranding, at low cost.
-In anonymous relations, it takes time and expensive media budgets to make sure that all customers get the message.
-In addition, there is the-often negligible-cost of redesigning graphics, layouts, packaging, business stationery, etc. The replacement of illuminated signs and advertisements can be expensive.
-The rebranding of a business-to-business brand or a subscription-based consumer goods brand will be relatively inexpensive, while rebranding a stapled consumer goods brand sold through retail channels can be quite expensive.
+In anonymous relations, it takes time and expensive media budget to make sure that all customers get the message.
+In addition, there is the - often negligible - cost of redesigning graphics, layouts, packaging, business stationery, and so on.
+The replacement of illuminated signs and advertisements can be expensive.
+The rebranding of a business-to-business brand or a subscription based-consumer goods brand will be relatively inexpensive while rebranding a stapled consumer goods brand sold through retail channels can be quite expensive.